stephancharbit/Tumblr/readme.md

 The purpose of this homework is to leverage animations and gestures to create custom navigation.
 We're going to use the techniques from this week to implement some interactions in Tumblr.

-Time spent: `<Number of hours spent>`
+Time spent: 12 hours

 ### Features

 #### Required

-- [ ] Tapping on Home, Search, Account, or Trending should show the respective screen and highlight the tab bar button.
+- [X] Tapping on Home, Search, Account, or Trending should show the respective screen and highlight the tab bar button.
-- [ ] Compose button should modally present the compose screen.
+- [X] Compose button should modally present the compose screen.

 #### Optional

-- [ ] Compose screen is faded in while the buttons animate in.
+- [X] Compose screen is faded in while the buttons animate in.
-- [ ] Login button should show animate the login form over the view controller.
+- [X] Login button should show animate the login form over the view controller.
-- [ ] Discover bubble should bob up and down unless the SearchViewController is tapped.
+- [X] Discover bubble should bob up and down unless the SearchViewController is tapped.

 #### The following **additional** features are implemented: